The $K$-theory of assemblers: Proof of Theorem

 \begin{example} Let $\C$ be the assembler whose objects are open, half-open and closed segments in $\R$, together with the points of $\R$, and whose morphisms are compositions of translations and inclusions.
 Let $\D$ be the subassembler containing only points.
-Then $\C\bs\D$ is all segments, and the covering families in $\W(\C\bs\D)$ are families $\{f_i:A_i \rto B\}$ such that $f_i(A_i) \cap f_j(A_j)$ is a finite set.
+Then $\C\bs\D$ has as its objects all segments of nonzero length, and the covering families in $\W(\C\bs\D)$ are families $\{f_i:A_i \rto B\}$ such that $f_i(A_i) \cap f_j(A_j)$ is a finite set.
 On the other hand, morphisms of $\W(\C,\D)$ consist of those covering families whose endpoints do not intersect at all.
-Even though these categories are different, they are homotopy equivalent. \end{example}
+Even though these categories are different, we will prove in Section~\ref{sec:iota} that they are homotopy equivalent. \end{example}